-There are other disinfectant technologies and methodologies being used in response to the COVID-19 pandemic, but these are less prevalent and have not been applied in North American transit environments.
+There are other disinfectant technologies and methodologies being used in response to the COVID-19 pandemic, but these are less prevalent in North American transit environments.
 These alternatives are provided as information only, are not recommended by APTA, and should be carefully investigated before application by any agency.